Coccothrinax proctorii

 Coccothrinax proctorii, the Cayman thatch palm or Proctor's silver palm, is a palm which is endemic to the Cayman Islands.

 Henderson and colleagues (1995) considered C. proctorii to be a synonym of Coccothrinax argentata.

+Description

+A medium-sized palm, with a slender trunk, and an open crown, of deeply divided leaves, with nearly perfectly symmetrical divisions, dark green above, and silvery white below.
+The trunk type is solitary.

+Horticulture

+It prefers a sunny, moist, but well-drained position.
+It is salt tolerant, and prefers an alkaline soil with a position in full sun, or light shade, in a tropical or subtropical climate, and once established, can endure quite a bit of coastal exposure.
+While slow growing, it can be grown on just coral limerock.
+Indoors it also makes a neat bonsai, that can even be cultivated just on a piece of coral limerock, practically without soil.

+Conservation

 It is considered Endangered by the IUCN Red List, having declined to about 435,699 mature individuals in 2000 from a projected original population of 600,000.
 This population has still continued declining, and the projected 2013 population is around 428,500 mature individuals.
 In a century, the population will have likely declined to only about 123,500 individuals, all restricted to protected areas.

-Description

-A medium-sized palm, with a slender trunk, and an open crown, of deeply divided leaves, with nearly perfectly symmetrical divisions, dark green above, and silvery white below.
-Trunk type: Solitary.
-Prefers a sunny, moist, but well-drained position.
-Salt tolerant, and prefers an alkaline soil.
-Slow growing.
-Can be grown on just coral limerock.
-It likes a position in full sun, or light shade, in a tropical, or subtropical climate, and once established, can endure quite a bit of coastal exposure.
-Indoors it also makes a neat bonsai, that can even be cultivated just on a piece of coral limerock, practically without soil.